 La France was a non-reinforced experimental airship that, despite its short existence, later inspired writer Jules Verne and aviation designer Ferdinand von Zeppelin.
 It was the first steerable aerostat to return to the starting point against the wind.
 In the sixties of the twentieth century, director Karel Zeman shot the adventurous film Stolen Airship, in which his main characters sail through the air on a very similar construction.

-Aerostat was a joint work of pilots and aviation engineers Arthur Constantin Krebs and Charles Renard.
-The construction began in 1884 and thanks to the project’s financing by the government, the first flight could take place on 9 August of the same year.
-The machine took off from the aeronautical area of the balloon units in Chalais-Meudon, and then the pilots took Arthur C. Krebs.
-After about 23 minutes the ship flew at an average speed of 17.2 km / h distance of 7.6 kilometers, copied the loop and returned to the point of takeoff.
-From that day until 23 September 1885 he flew six more times, and he managed to return five times to his starting point.
-During the last flight, pilots also managed to reach the highest average speed, which was then a total of 23.4 kilometers per hour.
-In 1886, both designers received the Ponti Prize of the French Academy of Sciences for their contribution to aviation.
-In 1889, their lighter air machine was exhibited at the World Exposition Universelle in Paris.
+The aerostat was the joint work of pilots and aeronautical engineers Arthur Constantine Krebs and Charles Renard.
+Construction began in 1884, and thanks to government funding of the project, the first flight could take place on 9.
+August of that year.
+The machine took off from the balloon unit in Chalais-Meudon and was piloted by Arthur C. Krebs.
+After about 23 minutes, the ship flew at an average speed of 17.2 km / h, a distance of 7.6 kilometers, circled the loop and returned to the place of takeoff.
+From that day until 23.
+September 1885, she took off six more times, and from that she managed to return to her starting point a total of five times.
+During the last flight, the pilots also managed to reach the highest average speed, which was then 23.4 kilometers per hour.
+In 1886, both designers won the Ponti Prize of the French Academy of Sciences for their contribution to aviation.
+In 1889, their lighter air machine was exhibited at the Exposition Universelle in Paris.

-The airship consisted of a non-reinforced hydrogen-filled body with a 32.9 meter long bamboo gondola hung with silk.
-Inside was a space for pilots and a part reserved for the engine, which was at that time very advanced and modern.
-It was a 100-kilometer, 6.2-kilowatt Gramme-powered electric motor, powered by a 263-kilogram-weight chromium chloride battery.
-In front of the nacelle was a two-blade wooden propeller with a diameter of 7 meters, which was installed on the 14.9 meters long drive shaft.
-During the first flight, its speed was 42 rpm, in later flights it was up to 57 rpm.
-The entire vessel was controlled by a rudder and a set of weights.
-The change in weight in this system allowed the machine to change its center of gravity, which could then rise or fall.
+The airship consisted of an unreinforced body filled with hydrogen with a total length of 50.4 m and a diameter of 8.4 m, under which hung a 32.9 m long bamboo gondola coated with silk.
+Inside was a space for pilots and a part dedicated to the engine, which was very progressive and modern at the time.
+It was a 100-kilogram Gramme principle motor with an output of 6.2 kilowatts, powered by a 263-kilogram chromium chloride battery.
+The total flight time was then between 20 and 90 minutes when the battery was fully charged.
+In front of the gondola was a double-bladed wooden propeller with a diameter of 7 meters, which was installed on a 14.9 meter long drive shaft.
+During the first flight, its speed reached 42 rpm, during later flights it was up to 57 rpm.
+The whole vessel was controlled by a rudder and a system of weights.
+The change in weight in this system made it possible to change the center of gravity of the machine, which could then rise or fall.

 |Airplane type||Aerostat (type airship)|